wavexx/python-bond/README.rst

 ``eval(code)``:

-  Evaluate and return the value of a *single statement* of code in the interpreter.
+  Evaluate and return the value of a *single statement* of code in the interpreter and return its value.

 ``eval_block(code)``:

   Execute a "code" block inside the interpreter.
-Any construct which is legal by the current interpreter is allowed, but the return value may/may not contain the result of the last statement.
+Any construct which is legal by the current interpreter is allowed.
+Nothing is returned.

 ``close()``: